nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 #### Grappling Size Differences

-If one character is larger than the other, the larger scores one extra degree of success on successful Opposed tests performed as part of the Grapple for every point by which the value of his Size trait exceeds his opponent’s Size trait\.
+If one character is larger than the other, the larger scores one extra degree of success on successful Opposed tests performed as part of the Grapple for every point by which the value of his Size trait exceeds his opponent's Size trait\.

 # Two\-Weapon Fighting